 A: A sister sorority is a sorority that the men of a fraternity regularly spend time with and invite to events.
 Our sister sorority, Alpha Delta Chi, or ADX, is a group of Christian women with similar goals to AGO.
 We will often team up with them to hold larger scale events to reach more of our community.

 Q: How much does it cost to be a member?

 A: Alpha Gamma Omega is one of the greatest bargains at any college.
 Chapter dues vary between chapters from about $50-$100 monthly.
-National dues are $150 annually.
+Kappa’s dues are only $60.
+National dues are $250 annually.
 Chapter dues vary because each chapter manages its own budget and has varying expenses.
 Chapters may use their dues as they see fit, but most chapters designate a percentage for outreach, events, improving the house, and savings.
 National dues pay for our insurance, national events, and other maintenance fees.

 Q: Where do AGO brothers live?

 A: AGO brothers at most chapters have the opportunity to live in their chapter’s house.
 The chapter house is a wonderful place to live because it allows us to be truly surrounded by our brothers, in every aspect of our lives.
 The house is the meeting place for every event, adding in the benefit of convenience.
 Living in the chapter house is certainly the best option for the vast majority of AGO brothers.
 Although the chapter house may be the best housing option, it is certainly not the only one.
 AGO does not by any means require its members to live in the chapter house.
 However, members who do not live in the house can become disconnected.
 Pledges are not expected to live in the house, as many have already committed to living on campus.
 The Kappa chapter house is located at 1777 Tonini Dr, San Luis Obispo, CA 93401.